rbhogal/game-save-app/README.md

 * Add a modal for singing in instead of a toast notification
 * Instead of toast notifications I would update the buttons to alert the user that a game was saved
 * Add a featured game/more content on the home page

 <p align="right">(<a href="#top">back to top</a>)</p>

+### The idea behind this project

+After finishing my react and redux course I wanted to create an app to practice all that I learned such as:
+* Authentication (Firebase Google)
+* HTTP Reqeusts/Consuming an API (IGDB API)
+* CRUD operations and a database (Firebase Realtime Database)

+I like video games.
+So sometimes a new one comes out, or I remember an old one I never got a chance to play and I want to remember to purchase it in the future.
+So I thought about building an app where you can do just that.
+Regardless of what system it's on, save it for later.
+Now you have a wish list of games you can come back to when you're looking to game.

+Did I learn a lot?
+Oh yeah.
+Did it take long?
+2.5 months.
+Do I hate myself for jumping into the deep end as my first app without building up to this?
+Meh, kind of.

+<p align="right">(<a href="#top">back to top</a>)</p>